llvm/clangd-www/troubleshooting.md

 If you're using an unusual compiler (e.g. a cross-compiler for a different platform, or MinGW on Windows) you may want to pass `--query-driver=/path/to/mygcc` or `--query-driver=/path/to/mygcc,/path/to/myg++` when using C++ to allow clangd to extract the include paths from it directly.

+It is recommended to use `--query-driver` over specifying system include paths manually using [configuration files](config#compileflags) as getting the latter right can be tricky (the order of include paths are important, for instance).
+Generally the value of `--query-driver` should match the command emitted by your build system in `compile_commands.json`, such as `/usr/bin/c++`.

 ### Can't find compiler built-in headers (`<stddef.h>` etc)